matthiasgoergens/Div7/readme.markdown

 to see the regular expression in action.

-The file regex7 contains the output of the latest run on my machine, in case you want the regular expression without build and running yourself.
+The file regex7 contains the output of the latest run on my machine, in case you want the regular expression without building and running yourself.